chen3262/VMD_h2ocosine/README.md

 Arguments:
 - frame_nu is the frame number (integer)

-- cos_lb and cos_ub are the lower and upper bound of cosine theta values (float).
+- cos_lb and cos_ub are the lower and upper bound of absolute cosine theta values (non-neg float).

 - BD1 and BD2 set the boundaries of displaying region (in angstrom) in the z-direction of the simulation box (float).